brokengrappler/QB_TD_Metis_project/README.md

 - [pro-football-reference.com](https://www.pro-football-reference.com/)

 #### File Contents
 - `Scrape_qb_list.py` Compile list of active quarterbacks between a specified number of years.
+Data frame returned is used in PFR_scrape.py.
-- `PFR_scrape.py` Acquire data from pro-football-reference for QBs in the Scrape_qb_list and creates a pandas dataframe.
+- `PFR_scrape.py` Acquire data from pro-football-reference for QBs in the Scrape_qb_list and creates a pandas data frame.
+Data frame returned is used in QB_pred_model.py.

-- Files to be added later:
-1) Dataframe cleaning and filtering
-2) Linear regression model
+- `QB_pred_model.py`

 #### Dependencies
 - Python 3.6 (and above)